polatengin/project-standards/DevContainers.md

 `Dockerfile` node is for configuring the name of the _Dockerfile_ which will be used to build the _Docker Image_.

 `runArgs` node is for passing some parameters to underlying _Docker Image_, aka _DevContainer_.
-In this example, we're binding host `docker.sock` file to `docker.sock` file in the _DevContainer_, so we can use [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) from within the _DevContainer_, but actually it runs the command on the host machine.
+In this example, we're binding host `docker.sock` file to `docker.sock` file in the _DevContainer_, so we can use [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) from within the _DevContainer_, but actually, it runs the command on the host machine.

 `settings` node is for changing the [Visual Studio Code](https://code.visualstudio.com/) settings only for the opened project.
 Such as, changing the Terminal shell, changing the Icon Theme, etc.

 `extensions` node is for installing extensions for [Visual Studio Code](https://code.visualstudio.com/), only for the opened project.
 Such as, [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker), [Live Share](https://marketplace.visualstudio.com/items?itemName=ms-vsliveshare.vsliveshare), [VS Code Icons Theme](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons), [EditorConfig](https://marketplace.visualstudio.com/items?itemName=editorconfig.editorconfig), etc.

-Other than above nodes, we may include following nodes as-well;
+Other than the above nodes, we may include following nodes as-well;

 `appPort` node is for exposing ports from _DevContainer_ to host machine.
-This is useful if you want to access a port from _DevContainer_ from host machine.
-In the following example it binds port _3000_ from _DevContainer_ to port _3000_ on the host machine.
+This is useful if you want to access a port from _DevContainer_ from the host machine.
+In the following example, it binds port _3000_ from _DevContainer_ to port _3000_ on the host machine.

 ```json
 "appPort": 3000:3000